Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: PROPOSED APPROACH

 \subsection{Optimization with the Directed Information Objective}

-Our work focus on learning a hierarchical policy from expert demonstrations through integrating the one-step option framework with AIRL.
+Our work focuses on learning a hierarchical policy from expert demonstrations through integrating the one-step option framework with AIRL.
 In this section, we define the directed information objective function for training the hierarchical policy, fit it with the one-step option model, and propose how to optimize it in an end-to-end fashion with an RNN-based VAE structure, which is part of our novelty and contribution.

 As mentioned in Section \ref{option}, the hierarchical policy agent will first decide on its option choice $Z$ using the high-level policy $\pi_{\theta}$ and then select the primitive action based on the low-level policy $\pi_{\phi}$ corresponding to $Z$, when observing a new state.
 In this case, the policy learned should be conditioned on the option choice $Z$, and the option choice is specific to each timestep $t \in \{0,\cdots,T\}$, so we view the option choices $Z_{0:T}$ as the local latent contexts in a probabilistic graphical model shown as Figure \ref{fig:1}.
-It can be observed from Figure \ref{fig:1} that the local latent context $Z_{0:T}$ has a directed causal relationship with the trajectory $X_{0:T} = (X_0, \cdots, X_T) = ((A_{-1}, S_0), \cdots, (A_{T-1},S_T))$, where the dummy variable $A_{-1}$ is introduced to keep the notation consistent and never executed.
-As discussed in \cite{massey1990causality, DBLP:conf/iclr/SharmaSRK19}, this kind of connection can be established by maximizing the directed information (a.k.a., casual information) flow from the trajectory to the latent factors of variation within the trajectory, i.e., $I(X_{0:T} \rightarrow Z_{0:T})$, which is defined as:
+It can be observed from Figure \ref{fig:1} that the local latent context $Z_{0:T}$ has a directed causal relationship with the trajectory $X_{0:T} = (X_0, \cdots, X_T) = ((A_{-1}, S_0), \cdots, (A_{T-1},S_T))$, where $A_{-1}$ is the dummy variable.
+Inspired by information theory \cite{massey1990causality, DBLP:conf/iclr/SharmaSRK19}, this kind of connection can be established by maximizing the directed information (a.k.a., casual information) flow from the trajectory to the latent factors of variation within the trajectory, i.e., $I(X_{0:T} \rightarrow Z_{0:T})$, which is defined as:

+where the first equality follows the general definition of directed information.
 Note that we use $X^t$ to represent $X_{0:t}$ for simplicity, and so on.
 In the above equations, $H(\cdot)$ denotes the entropy \cite{cover1999elements} and we assume the trajectory $X_{0:T}$ to be discrete in order to simplify the notations, but it can be either discrete or continuous in use.
 It is infeasible to directly optimize the above objective, since it is difficult to calculate the posterior distribution $P(Z_t|X_{0:t}, Z_{0:t-1})$ with only the hierarchical policy, i.e., $\pi_{\theta}$ and $\pi_{\phi}$.
 In this case, we instead maximize its variational lower bound as follows: (Please refer to Appendix \ref{dilb} for derivations.)